Category: R

 🏫 Education

-Raymond is served by the Regional School Unit 14 (RSU 14).
-The town has one elementary school, Raymond Elementary School, which serves students from kindergarten through fourth grade.
-For middle and high school, students attend Windham Middle School and Windham High School, located in the neighboring town of Windham.
+Education in Roxbury is administered by the Addison Central School District.
+The town has one elementary school, Roxbury Village School, which serves students from kindergarten through sixth grade.
+For secondary education, students typically attend nearby schools in the district.

 🚧 Transportation